Galdina/dsc-mod-1-project-v2-1-online-ds-ft-120919/README.md

 3. Who can help us with movie creation?

 # Working files:
+All my thoughts and progress on the project can be checked on the file <b>Student.ipynb</b>, for closer look:
 * <b>Genres.ipynb</b>
    Here I made a research dependence of the popularity of films on their genre and budget.
 * <b>Budget.ipynb</b>